 +3 Architecture have built on their masterplan for the regeneration of Redcar Town Centre by being re-commissioned by the Local Authority to design and deliver the new, flagship £31M Leisure and Community Heart project.
-Working alongside Drivers Jonas Deloitte, S&P Architects, Buro Happold, AECOM and OOBE the scheme was won in competition and will be the largest regeneration scheme in Redcar’s recent history.
+Working alongside Drivers Jonas Deloitte, S&P Architects, Buro Happold, AECOM and OOBE the scheme was won in competition and has become the largest regeneration scheme in Redcar’s recent history.

-The ground breaking design will combine a new leisure centre, civic facilities, a business centre, car parking and major public realm improvements into a single, comprehensive redevelopment that knits together a previously fragmented part of the town.
-It will bring together a range of council functions into a dedicated civic hub alongside a state of the art leisure centre that contains 3 pools and an innovative flow-rider.
-A new business centre will also provide accommodation to support fledgling businesses in the region.
-All these functions will be located around a new civic square which itself it tied back into the surrounding fabric via a tree-lined boulevard.
+The ground breaking design combines a new leisure centre, civic facilities, a business centre, car parking and major public realm improvements into a single, comprehensive redevelopment that knits together a previously fragmented part of the town.
+It brings together a range of council functions into a dedicated civic hub alongside a state of the art leisure centre that contains 3 pools and an innovative flow-rider.
+A new business centre also provides accommodation to support fledgling businesses in the region.
+All these functions are located around a new civic square which itself is tied back into the surrounding fabric via a tree-lined boulevard.